 |

 Volunteering is when a person gives their time or skills, without pay.[10]
 Volunteering benefits local organizations, communities and individuals.
 Organizations and communities benefit from volunteers' time, expertise and skills.
 Volunteers benefit from increased knowledge and improved interpersonal, communication, management, fundraising and technical or office skills.[3]
 Volunteering regularly can lead to greater life satisfaction and overall happiness.[2]
-People who volunteer are also more likely to vote than people who don't volunteer.[5,11] Volunteering is a form of social participation.
+People who volunteer are also more likely to vote than people who don't volunteer.[4,11]

 |